billyto/whoami-ios/README.md

 A mobile web app built for the [viggle][Viggle] platform.
 One half of the Who am I? app.
 Who am I? allows a user to record an impersonation of a character from a TV show.
 Other users can then watch the resulting video and pick which character they think was referenced.
 Picking the correct answer will get them Viggle points.

-The other half is a Javascript app (Node with Express)  written by [vapp][Teddy Wing] that allows users to  watch the recorded video and guess the character represented.
+The other half is a Javascript app (Node with Express)  written by [Teddy Wing][vapp] that allows users to  watch the recorded video and guess the character represented.